Katana Parts Explained – A Complete Customization Guide

 Q: What's the difference between tsuka-ito and sageo?

-A: Tsuka-ito is the handle wrapping.
-Sageo is the cord tied around the scabbard.
-Both can be customized independently.
+A: Tsuka-ito is the cord wrapping around the handle for grip and aesthetics.
+Sageo is the decorative cord tied around the scabbard for carrying and display.
+Both can be customized independently to match your design preferences and functional needs.